 Overview

-• The method of selecting output tokens (specifically called token sampling methods or decoding strategies) is a key concept in text generation with language models.
+• LLM have some token selection parameters which control the randomness of output during inference or runtime.
+The method of selecting output tokens (specifically called token sampling methods or decoding strategies) is a key concept in text generation with language models.

 • In the case of OpenAI-hosted systems like ChatGPT, after the distribution is generated, OpenAI’s server does the job of sampling tokens according to the distribution.
 There’s some randomness in this selection; that’s why the same text prompt can yield a different response.

-• In this article, we will talk about different token sampling methods and related concepts such as Temperature, Greedy Decoding, Exhaustive Search Decoding, Beam Search, top-\(k\), and top-\(p\).
+• In this primer, we will talk about different token sampling methods and related concepts such as Temperature, Greedy Decoding, Exhaustive Search Decoding, Beam Search, top-\(k\), top-\(p\), and min-\(p\).

 Background